Where Did The Mother Road Actually Begin in Chicago?

 Adams Street could not be extended east, unless Chicago city planners and the Art Institute of Chicago wished to have automobile traffic running through the museum to those viewing A Sunday on La Grande Jatte.
 If nothing else, that scene in Ferris Bueller's Day Off would have been a lot different.

-So the actual end of Route 66 was at Lake Shore Drive, but westbound commuters couldn't start there without doing some really reckless driving today.
+So in short, the actual end of Route 66 was at Lake Shore Drive, but westbound commuters couldn't start there without doing some really reckless driving today.

 Thanks as always for reading!